 - Not applicable.
 A risk diagnosis is not evidenced by signs and symptoms, as the problem has not occurred and nursing interventions are directed at prevention.

-- Achieve timely wound healing, be free of purulent drainage or erythema, and be afebrile.
+- Client will achieve timely wound healing, be free of purulent drainage or erythema, and be afebrile.

 |Promote good hand washing by staff and patient.||Hand washing is the single most effective way to prevent infection.|